 - At least one intensity ratio

-- Energy efficiency actions taken
+- The energy efficiency actions taken

 You must comply with SECR if you are: